 Click on any of the links below to view or buy Ed’s books on line:

-Biography: I was born and raised in Windsor, Ontario.
-One month before my nineteenth birthday, I was hired by the Windsor Police Force.
-I spent my first fifteen years working the streets of Windsor as a uniformed cop.
-For the next sixteen years I worked mostly in plain clothes – as a sergeant and detective, in narcotics, morality, property crimes, fraud, and arson.
+Biography: Edmond Gagnon was born and raised in Windsor, Ontario.
+One month before his nineteenth birthday he was hired by the Windsor Police Force.
+He spent his first fifteen years working the streets of Windsor in uniform.
+For the next sixteen years Ed worked mostly in plain clothes – as a sergeant and detective, in narcotics, morality, property crimes, fraud, and arson.

-After retiring I traveled the world and visited exotic places like Cambodia, Viet Nam, Thailand, Peru, Chile, Argentina, Mexico, and Belize.
-I rode my Harley Davidson up to Alaska, and from one side of Canada to the other.
-I’ve explored many of the back roads in the United States.
-My chronicled adventures gave birth to my first book, “A Casual Traveler.”
-It’s a fun collection of short stories about my travels.
+After retiring Ed traveled the world and visited exotic places like Cambodia, Viet Nam, Thailand, Peru, Chile, Argentina, Mexico, and Belize.
+He rode his Harley Davidson up to Alaska, from one side of Canada to the other, and he’s explored many of the back roads in the United States.
+Ed’s chronicled adventures gave birth to his first book, “A Casual Traveler.”
+It’s a fun collection of short travel stories.

-Having caught the writing bug, and upon reflecting on my thirty-one year policing career, I created my Black & White crime fiction series.
-In the first novel, “Rat,” I tell the stories of the many different informants I worked with over the years.
+Having caught the writing bug, and upon reflecting on his thirty-one year policing career, Ed created Norm Strom Crime Fiction Series.
+In the first novel, “Rat,” he tells the stories of the many different informants he worked with over the years.

 The Highway of Tears is real.
 Since 1969, there have been over 1,200 women reported missing in north-western Canada.
 23 of those women disappeared along the stretch of Trans Canada Highway #16, that runs from Prince George to Prince Rupert, in British Columbia.